SDodding/tana58/README.md

 - Freecad files if you wish to modify this for yourself, or for use with other components

 I am intending to add a bit more info here to document things a bit better (and add some part numbers)

+There is an associated ZMK repository containing the build/shield configuration for this board that i'll make public fairly soon.